Madobrick/Mado-s-Nucleus-Utilities/README.md

 # Mado's Nucleus Utilities

-A client side Hypixel SkyBlock mod for Nucleus runners.
+A client side Hypixel SkyBlock mod for Nucleus runners with various features!

-## Features
+- Preset waypoints for jungle etherwarp + cheese

-- **Temple waypoints** — hotkey captures 3 waypoints at fixed offsets from the Jungle Temple to etherwarp to; custom waypoints (up to 100) anywhere in the Hollows.
+- Custom waypoints that reset per lobby that you can set with a click of a button!
-- **Bal timer** — 60s respawn countdown triggered by the Bal kill message.
+- Bal timer that tracks when bal is able to respawn again!
-- **Rare drop animation** — casino wheel + MAX WIN animation for Divan's Alloy / Quick Claw / Jade Dye.
+- Speedrun timer with splits with tons and tons of customizibility features!
+Track your best runs!
-- **Speedrun timer** — timer with auto splits, personal bests + trimmed averages in `config/nucleus/speedrun.json`.
+- Gambling animation for when you get a rare drop!
-- **Achievements** — tiered (Nucleus Runner, Speedrunner, Pro Gambler) and hidden fun achievements, all earned locally.
+- For fun achievements to keep you on the grind!
-- Config GUI via `/madobrick` (works anywhere; features work in the Crystal Hollows).
+- Tells you the lobby day!

-## Requirements
+- Wrong pet/Low on tools alerts!

-- Minecraft **26.1.2**, Fabric Loader **0.19.5+**, Fabric API, Java **25**.
+- Tools/hr tracker

-Open config in game with /madobrick
+- And more to come!